opf/openproject/docs/development/development-environment-ubuntu/README.md

 ### Install Ruby

 Use [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build#readme) to install
 Ruby.
-We always require the latest ruby versions, and you can check which version is required by [checking the Gemfile](https://github.com/opf/openproject/blob/dev/Gemfile#L31) for the `ruby "~> X.Y"` statement.
-At the time of writing, this version is "3.3.4"
+You can check available ruby versions with `rbenv install --list`.
+At the time of this writing, the latest stable version is `3.3.4`, which we also require.

+We suggest you install the version we require in [.ruby-version](https://github.com/opf/openproject/blob/dev/.ruby-version).
+Read the first line e.g. `3.3.4` and install that version.

 #### Install rbenv and ruby-build